MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/overview.md

 ### Build relationships

-Using the following capabilities, sellers can build relationships with customers through information from LinkedIn and their colleagues:
+Sellers can build relationships with customers by using information from LinkedIn and their colleagues:

 | Capability | Description | Reference link |
 |------------|-------------|----------------|